wtetsu/topic-chooser/README.md

 # Topic Chooser

-This is a tool to choose one conversation topic from http://iteslj.org/questions/, which is assumed to be used for English speaking lessons.
+This is a tool you can choose a conversation topic: http://iteslj.org/questions/

 ![ss01](https://github.com/wtetsu/topic-chooser/blob/images/ss01.png)